pikesley/pikesley.github.io/blog/_posts/2010-10-04-holiday-in-malta.markdown

 <strong>Don't have the evening buffet at the Excelsior</strong>.
 A meal and a bottle of wine from room-service, <em>and</em> a movie, were cheaper and tastier.
 And it didn't cost <em>too</em> much more for the splendid three courses at the Cordial.
 The Excelsior breakfast is great, though.
 </li>
 <li>
-<strong>The <a href="http://www.almaremalta.com/mainmenu.html">Al Mare</a></strong> restaurant was also thoroughly disappointing.
+<strong>The Al Mare</strong> restaurant was also thoroughly disappointing.
 Fantastic location, but the food was crap.
 The friendly ginger cats enjoyed our prawn heads, though.
 </li>
 </ul>
 <p>In conclusion, then, a holiday in Malta is thoroughly recommended.
 The rest of my photos are <a href="http://www.flickr.com/photos/pikesley/sets/72157624963667011/">here</a>.</p>